AI in DevOps: Replacing Manual Server Management (2026)

 1. Describe the problem: "Why is my API returning 502 errors?"

-2. AI generates diagnostic commands based on your server's actual state
+2. The assistant generates diagnostic commands based on your server's actual state

 3. You review and approve